Mark of Esteem: 1996: three-year-old season

 His first three-year-old start came in the first Classic of the 1996 season following a winter in Dubai: the 2000 Guineas Stakes at Newmarket.
 Mark of Esteem won by a short head in a photo finish from Even Top and Bijou d'Inde.

 His next start in the St. James's Palace Stakes was a loss to Bijou d'Inde.

-Mark of Esteem then won the Group Two Celebration Mile at Goodwood by three and a half lengths and the Group One Queen Elizabeth II Stakes at Ascot, where he scored by over a length from Classic-winning Henry Cecil filly Bosra Sham.
-This was the third win of the day for jockey Frankie Dettori at a major meeting when he famously went on to win all seven races.
+Mark of Esteem then won the Group Two Celebration Mile at Goodwood by three and a half lengths and the Group One Queen Elizabeth II Stakes at Ascot, where he scored by over a length from 1000 Guineas-winning filly Bosra Sham who was having her first race for several months and backed up the form by winning the Champion Stakes the following month.
+This was the third win of the day for jockey Frankie Dettori at a major meeting when he went on to win all seven races.
 Official handicappers hailed it as the best performance of his generation over a mile for a decade.
 Mark of Esteem's final start was in America, but he failed to show the same acceleration from mid-division in the Breeders' Cup Mile at Woodbine.